2025 NBA playoffs: (1) Oklahoma City Thunder vs. (4) Denver Nuggets

 The Nuggets dominated in overtime to take a 2–1 series lead, while also limiting the Thunder to just two points in that period.
 Jamal Murray led the Nuggets with 27 points, while Aaron Gordon and Michael Porter Jr. added 22 and 21, respectively, while also overcoming an off-night for Nikola Jokic, who scored 20 points, 16 rebounds, and 6 assists, but missed 17 of his 25 field goals and all 10 three-point attempts, including a potential game winner.
 Jalen Williams scored a game-high 32 points for the Thunder, who came on the road after their 43-point blowout victory in Game 2.
 Chet Holmgren added 18 points in a losing effort.
 Shai Gilgeous-Alexander also scored 18, but struggled throughout the game, missing 15 of his 22 shots, and also missed a potential game-winner that would have given the Thunder a 2–1 series lead.

 Shai Gilgeous-Alexander scored nine of his 25 points in the fourth quarter, pulling the top-seeded Thunder from the brink of a 3–1 deficit against Denver in another close game.
-About 36 hours after an exhausting overtime Game 3 Friday night, the early Mother’s Day tip-off produced an ugly first half that featured a combined 25 points in the first quarter and ended with OKC up 42–36 at halftime.
+About 36 hours after an exhausting overtime Game 3 Friday night, the early Mother’s Day tip-off produced an ugly first half that featured a combined 25 points in the first quarter and ended with Oklahoma City up 42–36 at halftime.
 Down by eight points early in the fourth quarter, the Thunder used an 11–0 run fueled by reserves Cason Wallace, who had a pair of 3-pointers, and Aaron Wiggins, who added another, to wrest control; Wallace's second 3-pointer put Oklahoma City ahead for good at 75–73 with 8:35 left in the game.
-Nikola Jokić had 27 points and 13 rebounds, but his three assists were a low for this playoff run, and his 4 turnovers gave him 22 assists to go with 23 turnovers in this second-round series.
+Nikola Jokić had 27 points and 13 rebounds, but his three assists were a low for this playoff run, and his 4 turnovers gave him 22 assists against 23 turnovers in this second-round series.
 Aaron Gordon added 15 points and 16 rebounds, but also had 4 turnovers.

 Oklahoma City overcame a 44-point, 15-rebound night from Denver's star Nikola Jokić and a 9-point deficit in the middle of the fourth quarter to take a 3–2 lead on their homecourt.
 Shai Gilgeous-Alexander made 12 of 23 field goals and bounced back from a slow start to lead six players in double figures.
 One of those six players was Luguentz Dort, who scored three total points in the first three quarters, but hit a trio of 3-pointers in a two-minute span to cut Denver's lead to 92–90 midway through the fourth.
 Jamal Murray scored 28 points, but he made just 10 of 27 shots.
 No other Denver player scored more than 13 points.